CourtHive/tods-competition-factory/src/drawEngine/documentation/api.md

-  participantIds, // an array of participantIds, should all be of the same participantType entryStatus, // optional - defaults to DIRECT_ACCEPTANCE stage, // optional - stage into which participantIds have been entered; defaults to MAIN });
+  participantIds, // an array of participantIds, should all be of the same participantType entryStatus, // optional - defaults to DIRECT_ACCEPTANCE stage, // optional - stage into which participantIds have been entered; defaults to MAIN autoEntryPositions, // optional - keeps entries ordered by entryStage/entryStatus and auto-increments });
 ```